-You have the following rights with respect to your health information the plans maintain.
+You have the following rights with respect to your health information the Plans maintain.
 These rights are subject to certain limitations, as discussed below.
-This section of the notice describes how you may exercise each individual right for the Flexible Spending Account and for the State activities relating to the self-insured plan and insured plans.
-Contact the Division of State Group

-Insurance, PO Box 5450, Tallahassee, FL 32314-5450 to obtain any necessary forms for exercising your rights.
-The notices you receive from Florida Blue, CVS/caremark, and your insurer or HMO (as applicable) will describe how you exercise these rights for the activities they perform.
+This section of the notice describes how you may exercise each individual right for the Plans.
+Contact the Division of State Group Insurance, P.O.
+Box 5450, Tallahassee, FL, 32314-5450, to obtain any necessary forms for exercising your rights.
+The notices you receive from your insurance third-party administrator, CVS Caremark, HMO, or other plan (as applicable) will describe how you exercise these rights for the activities they perform.

-Right to request restrictions on certain uses and disclosures of your health information and the Plan's right to refuse
+Right to request restrictions on certain uses and disclosures of your health information and the Plans' right to refuse

-You have the right to ask the plans to restrict the use and disclosure of your health information for Treatment, Payment, or Health Care Operations, except for uses or disclosures required by law.
-You have the right to ask the plans to restrict the use and disclosure of your health information to family members, close friends, or other persons you identify as being involved in your care or payment for your care.
-You also have the right to ask the plans to restrict use and disclosure of health information to notify those persons of your location, general condition, or death - or to coordinate those efforts with entities assisting in disaster relief efforts.
+You have the right to ask the Plans to restrict the use and disclosure of your health information for treatment, payment, or health care operations, except for uses or disclosures required by law.
+You have the right to ask the Plans to restrict the use and disclosure of your health information to family members, close friends, or other persons you identify as being involved in your care or payment for your care.
+You also have the right to ask the Plans to restrict use and disclosure of health information to notify those persons of your location, general condition, or death - or to coordinate those efforts with entities assisting in disaster relief efforts.
 If you want to exercise this right, your request must be in writing.

-The plans are not required to agree to a requested restriction.
-And if the plans do agree, a restriction may later be terminated by your written request, by agreement between you and the plans (including an oral agreement), or unilaterally by the plans for health information created or received after you're notified that the plans have removed the restrictions.
-The plans may also disclose health information about you if you need emergency treatment, even if the plans had agreed to a restriction.
+The Plans are not required to agree to a requested restriction.
+If the Plans do agree, a restriction may later be terminated by your written request, by agreement between you and the Plans (including an oral agreement), or unilaterally by the Plans for health information created or received after you're notified that the Plans have removed the restrictions.
+The Plans may also disclose health information about you if you need emergency treatment, even if the Plans had agreed to a restriction.